A Permanent Home for Music Center

 Why did Music Center of the Northwest decide to buy the building it has resided in for two decades?

-The Oak Lake Baptist Church no longer exists as a going congregation and therefore was no longer in the position to be landlord.
+The Oak Lake Baptist Church no longer exists as a congregation and therefore was not in the position to be landlord.
 The lease agreement with the Church expires at the end of August 2019, thus the Church could not renew the lease agreement.
 Over the many years, Music Center’s mission has resonated with Oak Lake Baptist so after a number of meetings, it was agreed that Oak Lake would sell the building at favorable terms to Music Center rather than sell it to others.

 What are the favorable terms from Oak Lake Baptist Church?